Itiayo/Northwind_Sales_Analysis/README.md

-This capstone project focuses on analyzing the Northwind database, a business dataset, using Python.
+This capstone project focuses on analyzing the Northwind database, a sales dataset, using Python.
 The project is divided into two key parts:

 Business Data Analysis – Exploring customer, product, and sales behavior using SQL and data visualization.

-Sales Forecasting – Applying time series models to forecast future sales trends and provide actionable business insights.
+Sales Forecasting – Applying time series models to forecast future sales trends

 🎯 Objectives